 When is the Best Time To Visit Ljubljana?

-In normal times, you have a lot of choice of when to visit.
+You have a lot of choice of when to visit.
 It is warmest in the summer months of June to August, but Ljubljana is also lovely in Spring and Autumn (I went in October, and it was perfectly fine for wandering the streets with a jacket on).
-And in December, it has festive Christmas markets – so there are normally lots of good times to visit.
+And in December, it has festive Christmas markets – so there are lots of good times to visit.

 Of course, during the pandemic, when you can visit will be restricted by the regulations in your own country and in Slovenia.
 If you’re thinking about going, the Slovenia Tourism website has the latest info about what Slovenia requires of visitors during covid.

 I hope this article helps and that you visit Ljubljana as soon as it is possible and safe to do so.
-It really is a special place!
+It really is a special place, one of the most beautiful cities in eastern Europe!